thaisleal33/videoteca/README.md

 - HTTP methods;
 - Backend release for CORS.

-Code & UI made in english for practicing and showcase purposes.
+Code & UI written in english for practicing and showcase purposes.